Critical Questions You Must Answer for A Successful Website Design

 - Have you updated photos or videos recently?
 Are they still accurate or do they need to be “refreshed?”

 - Are you currently using social media?
 Who is administering the accounts?
-Is news, information, or updates coordinated between the website and the social media accounts?
+Are news, information, or updates coordinated between the website and the social media accounts?

 Do you remember how we just talked about the raw materials of a building project?
 The right tools are also a big help!
 From utilizing a content management system (CMS) to social sharing, think of how your customers or clients use your website.